horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrency-basics.md

 2. As the blockchain network grows so is the security and decentralization of the blockchain.

-3. As the network grows further the blockchain becomes an independent and open platform for anyone to participate and offer services.
+3. As more and more people join the network the blockchain becomes an open platform for anyone to participate and offer services.

 A good example to illustrate this is the Bitcoin blockchain.

 The Bitcoin blockchain launched in 2009 and what initially was a fun toy for a small group of people managed to attract millions of people over the years.

-> Nowadays, tens of thousands people run Bitcoin blockchain servers on their computers.
-By keeping a live copy of the Bitcoin blockchain (history of records) these participants act as both keepers and validators of records.
-Every single one of them.
+> Nowadays, thousands people run Bitcoin blockchain servers on their computers.
+By keeping a live copy of the Bitcoin blockchain (history of records) these participants act as both keepers and validators of a blockchain.
+>
+> At the same time, even more people participate in the Bitcoin ecosystem as engineers building services for the ecosystem.

-This status quo makes Bitcoin both global and censorship-resistant platform that is open to all.
+Nowadays, Bitcoin both global and censorship-resistant platform that is open to all.
+Any entity can build a service operating on top of Bitcoin blockchain.

-The fact that Bitcoin and alike platforms are open and censorship-resistant means that any individual can start participating in the ecosystem.
+The fact that Bitcoin and alike platforms are open and permission-less means anyone can start participating in the ecosystem.
 That participation can take place both in a form of a regular user or even a service provider.

-For example, any entity can build a wallet or some other service for Bitcoin blockchain platform without the need for a permission from a third party.

 > The bigger the network for a blockchain platform is, the more attractive it's for the service providers.